Atomic Age: Project Plowshare

 By exploiting the peaceful uses of the "friendly atom" in medical applications, earth removal and subsequently in nuclear power plants, the nuclear industry and U.S. government sought to allay public fears about nuclear technology and promote the acceptance of nuclear weapons.
 At the peak of the Atomic Age, the U.S. initiated Project Plowshare, involving "peaceful nuclear explosions".
 The United States Atomic Energy Commission (AEC) chairman announced that Plowshare was intended to "highlight the peaceful applications of nuclear explosive devices and thereby create a climate of world opinion that is more favorable to weapons development and tests".
 Plowshare "was named directly from the Bible itself, specifically Micah 4:3, which states that God will beat swords into ploughshares, and spears into pruning hooks, so that no country could lift up weapons against another".

 Proposed uses included widening the Panama Canal, constructing a new sea-level waterway through Nicaragua nicknamed the Pan-Atomic Canal, cutting paths through mountainous areas for highways, and connecting inland river systems.
 Other proposals involved blasting caverns for water, natural gas, and petroleum storage.
 It was proposed to plant underground atomic bombs to extract shale oil in eastern Utah and western Colorado.
 Serious consideration was given to using these explosives for various mining operations.
 One proposal suggested using nuclear blasts to connect underground aquifers in Arizona.
 Another plan involved surface blasting on the western slope of California's Sacramento Valley for a water transport project.

-However, there were many negative impacts from Project Plowshare's 27 nuclear explosions.
+Project Plowshare's 27 nuclear explosions brought about many negative effects.
 Consequences included blighted land, relocated communities, tritium-contaminated water, radioactivity, and fallout from debris being hurled high into the atmosphere.
-These were ignored and downplayed until the program was terminated in 1977, due in large part to public opposition, after $770 million had been spent on the project.
+These consequences were ignored and downplayed until the program was terminated in 1977, due in large part to public opposition, after $770 million had been spent it.